-- Housing Trust Fund: Capital funds are used for the construction of affordable housing in East King County, managed through ARCH.
-Last biennium Redmond 2019-2020 funds totaled \$1.0 million.
-For the 2021-2022 biennium, the funding was increased to approximately \$1.5 million. - Alternative Compliance (fee-in-lieu): A developer that is subject to inclusionary requirements may request the use of Alternative Compliance in which a payment in lieu of providing affordable housing is made to the City (RZC 21.20.050).
-The criteria for alternative compliance should be defined (see Action 1.3). - Affordable Housing Levy: Provides subsidies, grants, or loans for non-profit affordable housing development, when authorized by a majority of voters in the taxing district.
+- Housing Trust Fund: Capital funds used for the construction of affordable housing in East King County, managed through ARCH.
+Last biennium 2019-2020 funds totaled \$1.0 million.
+For the 2021-2022 biennium, the funds are approximately \$1.5 million. - Alternative Compliance (fee-in-lieu): A developer that is subject to inclusionary requirements may request the use of Alternative Compliance in which a payment in lieu of providing affordable housing is made to the City (RZC 21.20.050).
+The criteria for alternative compliance should be defined. - An Affordable Housing Levy provides subsidies, grants or loans for nonprofit affordable housing development, when authorized by a majority of voters in the taxing district.
 State law now allows cities to impose regular property tax levies that in total does not exceed \$0.50 per thousand dollars assessed valuation each year for up to ten years.
 This was only available to finance affordable housing for very low-income households (50% AMI or less, RCW 84.52.105).
 However, state legislature also authorized the use of revenues for affordable homeownership, owner-occupied home repair, and foreclosure prevention programs for households earning less than 80% AMI.6